 Five companies fuelling the transition

 Materialise NV is a Belgian 3D printing and software company.
 They specialise in 3D printing of healthcare products but have recently expanded into metal manufacturing.
 To give examples, for medical printing they can create personalised implants like dental implants, prosthetic limbs or create 3D models of hearts for surgeons.
 Their 3D printing software is widely regarded as the best in the market and used by many other companies.

 Zebra Technologies makes barcode scanners and printers, which help companies track their assets.
 Zebra has benefitted from e-commerce and the growing use of warehouses, which require vast electronic cataloguing systems in order to automate delivery.
 Many companies use Zebra’s barcoding system to make things more efficient.
 Zebra has also benefited from hospitals using barcode technology to keep track of specific samples and medicines.

 Kohyoung Technology is a Korean business that helps factories make better electrical equipment and remove defects.
 It does this by making computers that can detect soldering defects on circuit boards, a crucial component given that over 70% of defects can be traced back to bad soldering.
 Kohyoung has marquee customers such as Apple, Samsung and Tesla.

 iRobot Corporation (NASDAQ: IRBT)

-iRobot Corporation from humble beginnings as an MIT start up, iRobot builds robots that are used at home, as well as by the military and police.
+iRobot Corporation came from humble beginnings as an MIT start-up, and builds robots that are used at home, as well as by the military and police.
 Its most famous robot is its vacuum cleaner “Roomba”, which is used in millions of households worldwide. iRobot’s military robots are used for bomb disposals and entering environments that are too dangerous for humans.